deepprasad56/opencv-haarcascade/README.md

  opencv_createsamples -img watch5050.jpg -bg bg.txt -info info/info.lst -pngoutput info -maxxangle 0.5 -maxyangle 0.5 -maxzangle 0.5 -num 1950

- This command is for creating the positive samples of the object 1950 to be exact.
+ This command is for creating the positive samples of the object 1950 exactly.
 Now your folder should contain a neg images folder, an info folder, a bg.txt file and an empty data folder.

  Now we need to create the positive vector file that provides the path to the positive images decsription file

 Use the following command:
 opencv_createsamples -info info/info.lst -num 1950 -w 40 -h 40 -vec positives.vec

-By now the contents of the directory must be the follow:
+By now the contents of the directory must be as follows:

 --neg

 ----negimages.jpg

---opencv

 --info